 Jeremy Lipking shares his size-conscious approach to painting landscapes–showing us how to simplify and increase the power of any composition with large masses that are built on until the last deft highlight is put in place.
 Take his process and see how it can work for you!

 And if you are ready to jump further into landscape painting, now is the time.
 Your spot in Johannes Vloothuis’s Paint Along 38: Create Clutter-Free Landscape Paintings is available for right now.
 You get a professional level workshop with the ease of a click of a button.
 And the sessions are recorded so you can play them again and again as well as watch them live.
 Enjoy!

 Start with a Study

 My process for painting landscapes is much the same as it is for painting the human form.
 Spring Waterfall is based on a scene I’ve painted many times, yet I find that this place never grows old or fails to entice.

-I started with a 8×10 study painted en plein air.
-While painting, I carefully analyzed the light on the rocks and the movement of the water, recording what I saw for later use in the studio.
+I started with a 8 x 10 study painted en plein air.
+While I was sitting in front of this cascade of water frothing everywhere, I focused on one thing: analyzing the light on the rocks and the movement of the water, recording what I saw for later use in the studio.

-In the studio I did a series of sketches with vine charcoal on plain paper.
-These are very simple abstract drawings that I used to work out the big shapes and the movement within the painting.
-I ultimately chose the top right composition.
+Back in the studio I sat with my study, looked at photos I’d taken and then began a series of sketches with vine charcoal on plain paper.
+These are very simple abstract drawings that I use to work out the big shapes and the movement within the painting.
+I ultimately chose the top right composition..

 At this point I began painting at the top of the waterfall, finishing each section before I moved to the next.
 Because I’d planned the whole painting with the color study and sketches, I could see the finished work clearly in my head.
 All I needed to do was put what I’d envisioned onto canvas.